-Last year, I got engaged.
+In 2019, I got engaged.
 Back then I wrote a post about what to do once you’re engaged and photography wasn’t really something that came to mind.
 We have some photos from the day we got engaged but never thought much about getting some professional engagement photos done.

 7 Location Ideas for Engagement Photos or Wedding Pictures in Malta

 If you are not sure where to take wedding photos in Malta, check out my top ideas below.

 An obvious favourite.
 Valletta is Malta’s beautiful capital that just happens to be my favourite on the island (and where I got engaged).
 The city is full of grand architecture and narrow streets that would make a great backdrop.